Updated: 27 January 2023

 Norway is also obligated to report annual catch statistics to NASCO (North Atlantic Salmon Conservation Organization).

-Catch reports from the individual fisherman are collected by landowners, who send a summary catch report to the County Governor or enter data in the Salmon register - river catch reporting .
-The County Governor are responsible for reporting complete figures for each river in the Salmon register.
-Statistics Norway downloads a complete file from the Salmon register from a website.
+Catch reports from the individual fisherman are collected by landowners, who send a summary catch report to the County Governor or enter data in the national base "Lakseregisteret - Rapportering av elvefangst " at https://fangstrapp.no.
+The County Governor are responsible for reporting complete figures for each river in this base, and from this base Statistics Norway downloads a complete file.

 The collection of data was reorganized in 1993.
 Previously, fishery boards collected data and sent reports from each salmon district and river to Statistics Norway.
 An own salmon tax resulted in that the reported figures could be unreliable.
 In 1993, the county governors started submitting reports, and after that there is reason to belive that the data quality has become better and better.

 The number of rivers with reported catch has increased over time.
 From the begginning in the 1870s only 54 rivers were included.
 In the 1960s the number of rivers with reported catch had incresed to 170.
-In the last few years 350 rivers were included in the statistics.
+In the last few years more than 400 rivers were included in the statistics.

 In 1989, 15 per cent of the rivers were closed by different reasons.
 In 2011, 25 per cent of the rivers were closed.
 In additon, the last few years quotas from one to three fishes per person in a 24-hour period is introduced.